What is Working Together?

 - Receive support or interventions from the Child Safety Service

-- Meet two or more criteria under Parents’ Evaluation of Developmental Status (PEDS)
+- Have two or more concerns identified through the Parents’ Evaluation of Developmental Status (PEDS)

 How do I refer families to take part?

 We welcome referrals of families who you believe would be eligible to take part in 2022.